fcarella/flutter_docker_image/README.md

-Excellent idea.
-Explaining *why* Hot Reload works in this specific setup is crucial for students to understand the power of containerization and networking.

-Here is the updated `README.md` with a new, dedicated section explaining Hot Reload and Hot Restart.

----

 # Flutter Development in a Box: A Dockerized Fedora Environment

 Welcome, students!
 This project provides a complete, ready-to-use development environment for building Flutter applications.
 Think of it like a perfectly configured computer, packed neatly into a single box (a Docker container), that you can run on any machine.